ashutoshmjain/gita/src/how.md

 The second section is original English translation of `Bhagvad Gita` - by `Kiasri Mohan Ganguly` circa 1896.

 `Bhagvad Gita` is the source code of `Karm Yoga`.
-While `Karm Yoga` is proven means to exit sufferings, it is also ideal approach to value exchange.
+While `Karm Yoga` is proven means to exit sufferings, it also benchmarks value-exchange.
 It establishes the spiritual foundation for selfless open pursuits (`Nishkaam Yazna`).
-Open pursuits enable society adopt work as primary protocol - value for value.
+Open pursuits, without desires of personal gains, enable society adopt work (`Karma`) as primary protocol - value for value.

-Working without the desires of a payout is common even today, for example the open source movement. `Nishkaam Yazna` however, goes a step further.
-It advocates one to not give up one's duties even in the face of adversity.
-Prime example being `Arjuna`.
+Working without desires is hard, for example the open source movement of our time. `Gita`, however, goes a step further.
+It advocates to stay put in `Nishkaam Yazna` even in the face of adversity.
+Prime example is `Arjuna` - a warrior par excellence.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.

-The translation is followed by my essays discovering core concepts of `Gita`.
+The translation is followed by essays discovering core concepts of `Gita`.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.

 ## Mahabharata